veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/resource-permissions.md

 {{< imgwithlink src="images/anka-build-cloud/advanced-security-features/resources-basic.png" >}}

 In the [previous section on Permissions](#permission-groups), we joined a Node using a credential with the Permission Group of `node` attached.
 This Group only has Permissions to perform the minimum required actions to run as an Anka Node and communicate with the Controller.
 We *did not* add Resources to it though (even though we technically could) so we can instead have team specific Groups.
-This is the first recommendation method of grouping permissions: Each team gets only Resources assigned to their Group, and other Groups handle the ability to request certain information from and perform actions to the Controller and Registry.
+This is the first recommended method of grouping permissions: Each team gets only Resources assigned to their Group, and other Groups handle the ability to request certain information from and perform actions to the Controller and Registry.

 {{< hint warning >}}
 **It's important to understand that a single credential, like a [UAK]({{< relref "anka-build-cloud/Advanced Security Features/uak-tap-authentication.md" >}}) or a [Certificate]({{< relref "anka-build-cloud/Advanced Security Features/certificate-authentication.md" >}}), should only ever be used by a specific user and client.** You wouldn't ever want to share the Node credential with a team for example.
 Create a second credential for that team, then in order for the Node to be able to access the team's credential, add the team's Group to the Node credential.